AnLoMinus/HacKingPro/Menu/PT--Penetration Testing/ATM--Automated Teller Machine/README.md

 # ATM Hacking:
 ## Advanced methods for finding security vulnerabilities by Anastasis Vasileiadis

+---

+## Penetration Testing Procedure at ATMs
+- The approach to testing the security of ATMs remains the same.
+- The ultimate goal is to access the operating system or deal with the application-related file to see how the application itself behaves.
+- An attacker, after gaining access to the operating system, can create malware that can command the system program using XFS components.

+- Some of the test cases that can be considered are:
+  - Tests related to access to the operating system and related system file
+  - Check if USB functionality is enabled, boot USB using ” Konboot ".
+  - Connect the USB and boot the system via USB.
+  - Since most of the test has to do with the operating system, keep pressing the "Shift" button at startup.
+This will break any sequence that is set to run at boot time in the ATM operating system.
+This will result in you going directly to Windows.
+  - If you know a valid username, enter it and press the "Enter" button.
+This will result in instant access to the operating system without a password.
+  - If you do not know a valid username, try logging in to "Administrator", as many ATMs do not deactivate the default administrator account.
+  - Another way is to bootable USB using Hiren boot .
+Boot from USB, where this will give access to the file system directly offline in Windows.

 ## Security practices to be followed by banks
 - Banks can implement some security practices to reduce the range of attack for the attacker.